On this page

 Figure 8: People counted as homeless in Boroondara in the 2021 Census by age group.
 Data source: Australian Bureau of Statistics Tablebuilder Pro, 2021 Census

-Homelessness is also measured by the number of people seeking support from specialist homelessness services.
-This included 753 Boroondara residents in 2021–22, down from more than 1,000 for each of the 3 years before that.
-A decrease in 2021–22 was also evident for Victoria; like the drop in the Census homelessness count, this is likely due to the effects of COVID-19 and associated Government responses.
-For details on this, visit the Australian Institute of Health and Welfare's specialist homelessness services collection data sets page.
+Homelessness in Boroondara is also measured by the number of people seeking support from Specialist Homelessness Services.
+This included 781 Boroondara residents in 2023-24.
+For details on this, visit the Australian Institute of Health and Welfare's specialist homelessness services collection data page.

 Contact us